guguji666666/GJS-MDC-Tips/Defender for SQL/Granular control on VA findings containers/readme.md

 * Role `SQL Security Manager` should be assigned at the `SQL server level` which is to be managed by the user
 * We still need to assign the role `Storage Blob Data Reader` at the storage account level
 * Inside the storage account, user can't make changes to the VA findings if the role `SQL Security Manager` is not assigned at that SQL server level
-* By using storage ACL function, we can restrict the permissions of the user inside the blob
+* By using storage ACL function, we can restrict the write permission of the user inside the blob